BREAKING: Buhari Dumps Embattled Fowler, Okays New FIRS Chairman | African Examiner

 BREAKING: Buhari Dumps Embattled Fowler, Okays New FIRS ChairmanFeatured, Latest News, News Monday, December 9th, 2019

-(AFRICAN EXAMINER) – President Muhammadu Buhari has approved the appointment of Muhammad Nami, a tax consultant, as the new chairman of the Federal Inland Revenue Service (FIRS)
+(AFRICAN EXAMINER) – President Muhammadu Buhari has approved the appointment of Muhammad Nami, a tax consultant, as the new chairman of the Federal Inland Revenue Service (FIRS).

-Mr Babatunde Fowler, whose tenure expired today (Monday) was unable to secure a second term in office despite moves to get the President’s nod, instead, he was asked him to hand over to the most senior director in the agency.
+Mr Babatunde Fowler, whose tenure expired today (Monday) was unable to secure a second term in office despite moves to get the President’s nod, instead, he was asked to hand over to the most senior director in the agency.

 In a statement by the president’s media aide, President Buhari also announced the composition of a new board for the tax agency.